taotani/office2pdf/readme.md

-# Utility to generate PDF files from PowerPoint and Word documents
+# Utility to generate PDF files from PowerPoint, Word and Excel documents

 ## Usage
 ```